-Past impacts of reduced Delta water exports due to drought may provide insight into the future impacts of climate change and SGMA on the agricultural economy of the Central Valley.
+Past impacts of reduced Delta water exports due to drought may provide insight into the future impacts of climate change and Sustainable Groundwater Management Act on the Central Valley agricultural economy.
 Researchers at the University of the Pacific and UC Davis estimate that, in 2009, drought and environmental pumping restrictions resulted in a loss of agricultural revenue in the San Joaquin Valley of between \$342,600,000 and \$368,084,000, and the loss of 5,567 to 7,434 jobs (Michael et al. 2010).
-In response to reduced surface water allocations for irrigation during the historic 2012-2016 California drought, the agricultural sector in the San Joaquin Valley coped by fallowing land, switching to higher-value crops, and increasing groundwater use (Greene 2018).
-Growers switched from row crops to higher-value, but more water-intensive permanent nut and fruit crops, reflecting a seemingly contradictory response to drought discussed earlier in section 3.1.
+In response to reduced surface water allocations for irrigation during the historic 2012 to 2016 California drought, the agricultural sector in the San Joaquin Valley coped by fallowing land, switching to higher-value crops, and increasing groundwater use (Greene 2018).
+Growers switched from row crops to higher-value, but more water-intensive permanent nut and fruit crops, reflecting a seemingly contradictory response to drought discussed earlier in Section 3.1.
 A rise in prices for high-value crops, such as almonds, tempered the financial impact of the drought on agricultural businesses; however, it is estimated that, statewide, the drought resulted in the loss of 42,800 agricultural jobs from 2014 to 2016 (Ibid).

-In addition to job loss, the drought resulted in other socioeconomic impacts on rural communities in the San Joaquin Valley, including reductions in income, declining food and water security, and adverse health impacts (Ibid).
-It is important to note that agricultural adaptation strategies to cope with drought, such as shifting to less labor-intensive crops and increasing groundwater use, can result in increased vulnerability of farm workers (Ibid).
-As switches become more frequent or sudden, the consistency of agricultural labor jobs might also become more volatile and increase job insecurity.
+In addition to job loss, the drought resulted in other impacts on rural communities in the San Joaquin Valley, including reductions in income, declining food and water security, and adverse health impacts (Ibid).
+It is important to note that agricultural adaptation strategies to cope with drought, such as shifting to less labor-intensive crops and increasing groundwater use, can increase vulnerability of farm workers (Ibid).
+As switches become more frequent or sudden, the consistency of agricultural labor jobs might become more volatile and decrease job security.
 The burden of this uncertainty and job insecurity will be disproportionally borne by low-income agricultural laborers.
 Identifying and quantifying specific climate change impacts on agricultural employment throughout the Delta water export area is beyond the scope of this study.